-- All Visits - Specific Transport e.g. walking on foot, road, train, flight, etc. - Any other risk assessment relevant to the trip, for example, camping, farm visits, adventure playground, etc.
+- All Visits - Specific Transport e.g. walking on foot, road, train, flight, etc.

+- Any other risk assessment relevant to the trip, for example, camping, farm visits, adventure playground, etc. - Specific needs of the children on EV.

 Risk assessment must also involve dynamic assessments undertaken in the course of the Educational Visit.